Hane Lee

 Research

 Preprint.
 Hane Lee and Michael Sobel (2024).
-“Measuring Public Opinion: “The Wasserstein Bipolarization Index”, with Application to Cross-National Attitudes Toward Mandatory Vaccination for COVID-19.”
+“Measuring Public Opinion: “The Wasserstein Bipolarization Index”, with Application to Cross-National Attitudes Toward Mandatory Vaccination for COVID-19.

 Working paper.
 Hane Lee, Andrew Davison, and Zhiliang Ying.
 “Measuring Social Ties from Roll Call Votes: A Fused Latent Factor and Social Network Approach”.

 Working paper.
 Yuki Atsusaka, Diana Da In Lee, and Hane Lee.
-“The Racial Margin of Victory for Minority Candidates Emergence”.
+“Racial Electoral Margin: Quantifying Electoral Competitiveness in Multi-Racial Elections”.

 Chris Andrade, Jonathan Auerbach, Icaro Bacelar, Hane Lee, Angela Tan, Mariana Vazquez, and Owen Ward (2023).
 “Does it pay to park in front of a fire hydrant?”.
 Significance 20(1), pp. 28–30.